D 10 (Didanosine delayed release 250 mg)

 Didanosine is used in the treatment of hiv infection; nonoccupational exposure and belongs to the drug class nucleoside reverse transcriptase inhibitors (NRTIs).
 There is no proven risk in humans during pregnancy.
-Didanosine 250 mg is not subject to the Controlled Substances Act.
+Didanosine 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 250 mg

 - Pregnancy Category: